jkunimune/nibasa/misc.md

-words with ŋ include stone, ideology, and jade middle chinese ɦ -> ◌ mandarin sh -> s, zh -> z, ch -> c proper names should be spelled as they are in Mandarin, except that j, and x should go to z, g, s, and h as usual (but q -> c always)
+words with ŋ include stone, ideology, and jade middle chinese ɦ -> ◌ mandarin sh -> s, zh -> z, ch -> c

+this only applies to basic words, which sample all chinese languages and chinese-adjacent languages. for cultural terms applying specificly to China, it's better to spell terms as they are in Mandarin, except that j and x should go to z, g, s, and h as usual (but q -> c always)

 ## Dutch